 Sanders Lau leads an active musical life both as a conductor and a singer.
-He is currently Resident Conductor of Die Konzertisten, and Music Director of Singchronziers.
+He is currently Resident Conductor of Die Konzertisten (DK), one of Hong Kong’s foremost chamber choirs.
+He is also Music Director of Singchronizers.
 In addition, Sanders co-founded and conducted the chamber choir Aqua Voice at The Chinese University of Hong Kong during his studies there.
-He was also the Assistant Conductor of the Senior Mixed Voice Choir of St Paul’s Co-educational College, which received a gold medal in the 7th World Choir Games.
+He was also Assistant Conductor of the Senior Mixed Voice Choir of St Paul’s Co-educational College, which received a gold medal in the 7th World Choir Games.

-Under his preparation, Die Konzertisten has performed with great critical acclaim under internationally distinguished conductors, including: Stephen Layton (Mozart’s Requiem) and Jonathan Cohen (Handel’s Messiah; Israel in Egypt).
-Sanders has also conducted performances ranging from standard repertoire, such as Hadyn’s Nelson Mass, to newly commissioned works.
-As a soloist, Sanders performs the sacred repertoire regularly, including J.S.
-Bach’s cantatas; and masses by Mozart, Haydn, Schubert, and Stravinsky.
-He also premiered Bob Chilcott’s St John Passion as Evangelist in Hong Kong.
+Under his preparation, DK has performed with great critical acclaim under internationally distinguished conductors, including Stephen Layton (Mozart’s Requiem), John Butt (Bach's St John Passion), and Jonathan Cohen (Handel’s Messiah; Israel in Egypt), and Chen Yun-Hung.
+He has also conducted DK in performances ranging from standard repertoire, such as Haydn’s Nelson Mass, and Duruflé’s Requiem, to newly commissioned works.

 Banner and profile photos by Yatho - Photography and Music.